Atrial natriuretic peptide: Other natriuretic peptides

-Brain natriuretic peptide (BNP) – a misnomer; it is secreted by ventricular myocytes – is similar to ANP in its effect.
+Humans have three natriuretic peptide (NPPx) genes: NPPA for ANP, NPPB for BNP, and NPPC for CNP.
+All of these have similar structures and effects.
+In particular, brain natriuretic peptide (BNP) – a misnomer; it is secreted by ventricular myocytes – is similar to ANP in its effect.
 It acts via atrial natriuretic peptide receptors but with 10-fold lower affinity than ANP.
 The biological half-life of BNP, however, is twice as long as that of ANP, and that of NT-proBNP is even longer, making these peptides better choices than ANP for diagnostic blood testing.

+Alternative cleavages of NPPA produces four peptides with alleged natriuretic properties: long-acting natriuretic peptide (LANP, 26–55), vessel dilator (56–92), kaliuretic peptide (104–123), and urodilatin (120–151).
+The former two are of a dubious nature.
+Adrenomedullin, produced by a gene not of the NPPx family, also has a natriuretic property.
+It works through a different receptor and is generally not considered an NPP.

 In addition to the mammalian natriuretic peptides (ANP, BNP, CNP), other natriuretic peptides with similar structure and properties have been isolated elsewhere in the animal kingdom.
 A salmon natriuretic peptide known as salmon cardiac peptide has been described, and dendroaspis natriuretic peptide (DNP) has been found in the venom of the green mamba, as well as an NP in a species of African snake.

-Beside these four, five additional natriuretic peptides have been identified: long-acting natriuretic peptide (LANP), vessel dilator, kaliuretic peptide, urodilatin, and adrenomedullin.